oscarlr/oscarlr.github.io/index.md

 <figure>
   <img align="left" src="/Oscar Rodriguez.jpg" alt="Drawing" style="width: 300px;"/>
   <figcaption>I'm a fourth year PhD student at the Icahn School of Medicine at Mount Sinai, Department of Genetics and Genomic Sciences.
-I'm interested in understanding the <b>whole</b> human genome architecture, and the consequence (phenotype, traits, etc) and rise of such a structure (why it is the way it is).
-My current research is on structural variation and genome assembly with a primary focus on tandem repeat loci and the immunoglobulin heavy chain locus.</figcaption>
+I'm interested in understanding the <b>whole</b> human genome architecture, its diversity, and the consequence (phenotype, traits, etc) and rise of such a structure (why is it the way it is).
+My current research is on structural variation and genome assembly with a primary focus on tandem repeat loci underlying several neurological disorders and the immunoglobulin heavy chain locus which contains the genes necessary to make an individual's antibody repertoire.</figcaption>
 </figure>
 <br>
 <br>